 It is a government publication, is public domain, so other publishers offer it in the printed format for reasonable prices.
 I still prefer to have most of my reading material in printed form, but with all the use of smart phones, computers, software, apps, and tablets, the options are limitless.

 One of my desires when I learned to fly was to be able to fly on family trips, and we lived that dream for several years.
 Our first family trip was to Jamestown, Tennessee the day after Christmas in 1978.
 Our son Benji was one month old.

-The picture below is of our children waiting under the airplane wing in the sweltering heat of western Illinois in 1980.
-Our distant cousin, Francis Craig Hersman (Uncle Rusty), who was 95 at the time, picked us up at the little grass airport near Mt.
+The picture above is of our children waiting under the airplane wing in the sweltering heat of western Illinois in 1980.
+Our distant cousin, Francis Craig Hersman (Uncle Rusty, 1885-1987), who was 95 at the time, picked us up at the little grass airport near Mt.
 Sterling - which is adjacent to Hersman, Illinois.

 Pictured above, are several airplanes at the Annual Picnic at Hinton-Alderson Airport, Pence Springs, West Virginia.
 September 2016.
 The event has become more of a Wings and Wheels Festival, and is on the Second Saturday of September.